Joel Tomkins: Wigan Warriors (2005–11)

 In 2005, he was called up into the first-team at the age of 18 and he made his senior début for the Wigan Warriors against the Widnes Vikings in March 2005.
-During 2005, Joel made another 12 appearances and scoring a total of 3 tries in the process.
+During 2005, he made another 12 appearances and scoring a total of 3 tries in the process.
 The talented youngster was given his chance at first-team level under coach Ian Millward, who had become Head Coach of the Wigan Warriors in 2005.